 Boy Meets World featured five Christmas episodes, spanning its seven seasons.
-However, unlike some 90s sitcoms, Boy Meets World did not feature Christmas episodes yearly.
-For example, Seasons 3, and 7 do not feature Christmas-themed episodes.
+However, unlike most sitcoms, Boy Meets World did not feature Christmas episodes yearly.
+Instead, seasons 3 and 7 lack Christmas-themed episodes.

 You can view our complete rankings of all Boy Meets World episodes to see where each episode ranks.
 However, this list will focus specifically on the Christmas holiday theme episodes.

 Take a look at the best Boy Meets World Christmas episodes:

 1) Santa’s Little Helper (S1, E10)

 In one of Boy Meets World’s best Season 1 episodes, Shawn’s dad gets laid off before the Christmas holiday.
 When Alan informs Cory of Chet’s circumstances, he attempts to rectify it by gifting his official NBA basketball to Shawn.